Contingencyplana/making_friends_0/planning/perfect_failsafe_metaphor.md

 As opposed to soullessly transforming ever more of the Infinitely Deep Well into computer hardware, so we can eventually SUBSUME everything and everyone into the Cyber-Enviro-Socio-Economic SINGULARITY of our current Age of Scientific and Technological Duperendarkenment.
 Thereby turning Science and Technology into a Modern-Day God!

+### Below Below Below

+As you Descend into the Underworld; (our plane is the Lowest Human Level plane, Highest physical plane and Last Meeting Ground between Light and Darkness) what appears as earth in any given material dimension (ours included) becomes first water, then air and then light.
+Moreover the speed of light becomes slower and slower, more and more days pass for every day that passes on this plane (octave of vibration or seven colours bound by eight notes) and one's subtle body shrinks — which is why you see UFOs shrink to a point when they enter Lower dimensions.

-Laugh, if you dare!
+### Laugh, if You Dare!

 For LAUGHTER is the only truly sane response to the ARCH-ENEMY of Infinity, Divinity, and the Sublime.
 Has been since the Advent of Evil almost 18 billion years ago.
 Will be till ALL Evil is TOTALLY DESTROYED — in such a way it can NEVER return!
 Till the Great Gloriously Golden Sun of a New Day’s New Morn finally DAWNS!